V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – lubayu : hatred, contempt, enmity

-– lubembo : peaceful character, peaceful mind, harmony
+– lubembo : peaceful character, peaceful nature, peaceful spirit, harmony

 – lubese (mbese) : game with cubes / species of big tree